 With the advancement of time, we are witnessing the speedy rise of mobile usage.
 Mobile usage and mobile commerce go hand in hand.
-As a result of changing shopper’s habits, m-commerce is growing rapidly.
+As a result of changing shoppers’ habits, m-commerce is growing rapidly.

-Mobiles phones are being designed to suit the consumers’ needs and maximize optimization.
+Mobile phones are being designed to suit the consumers’ needs and maximize optimization.
 For example, online shopping has seen a great rise in recent years due to its convenience and ease.

 According to studies, only a small percentage of online purchasing was done through mobiles up until the former part of 2015.
 Most consumers preferred the web or desktop.
 However, the number of mobile shoppers started rising with the income of improved mobile optimization.

-Newly introduced features like the top navigation menu which allows users to select any category of products even if they’ve scrolled down, removal of tacky hero sliders etc. was done.
+Newly introduced features like the top navigation menu which allows users to select any category of products even if they’ve scrolled down, removal of tacky hero sliders, etc. was done.

 It was found in a study that around 82% of smartphone users purchased online through their mobiles in the later part of 2015.
 This data gives us a glimpse of the bright future of mobile shopping.

-Companies are now reinventing the designs of their e-commerce sites with the help of WordPress development company.
+Companies are now reinventing the designs of their e-commerce sites with the help of a WordPress development company.
 Their target is to attract more customers and ensure a smooth user experience.

 Promotion and advertisement of products on social media is a great plan to improve sales.
 Since people are already spending so much time on social media, it means more mobile traffic and hence it increases the chances of audience awareness and selling prospects.

-Studies have also proven that consumers are mostly attracted towards click-on ads on social media as compared to common link ads.
+Studies have also proven that consumers are mostly attracted to click-on ads on social media as compared to common link ads.
 Popular social media platforms like Facebook, Instagram, and Pinterest have introduced options for shopping.
 You can buy and sell products on these social selling channels to maximize sales.

 Omnichannel customers are those who shop using their mobile devices as well as from retail stores.
 A substandard mobile shopping experience can drive away customers.
 Upstream Commerce Retail Intelligence has discovered that around 88% of customers prefer to search for their future purchases on the internet and then buy the products from a store.

-Online-to-offline behavior aids consumers in comparing similar products on basis of some common parameters and in sorting products according to the lowest price etc. On the other hand, offline-to-online patterns show that 76% of customers look up products in a store before purchasing it online.
+Online-to-offline behavior aids consumers in comparing similar products on basis of some common parameters and in sorting products according to the lowest price etc. On the other hand, offline-to-online patterns show that 76% of customers look up products in a store before purchasing them online.
 The main motive was to avoid the queue at the counter and to find the lowest prices.

 An elaborate and time-consuming checkout process can drive away your online customers.
 You need to be precise, especially if you get only a minority of online sales through smartphone users.